Updated: 29th January 2021

-Above you can clearly see the salmon/reddish-pink stripes and long, pale legs of the candy-striped spider, Enoplognatha ovata.
-We can see it has caught and trapped a honey bee (Apis mellifera) - now dead - inside a Japanese anemone flower - a popular flower with bees and other pollinators.
+Below, you can clearly see the salmon/reddish-pink stripes and long, pale legs of the candy-striped spider, Enoplognatha ovata.
+This particular spider has caught and trapped a honey bee (Apis mellifera), which is now dead - inside a pink Japanese anemone flower - a popular flower with bees and other pollinators.

 The tongue (proboscis) of the honey bee is extended.
 Bees stick out their tongues as a reflex when they are about to suck nectar from nectaries.
 This bee may have been caught just as it landed to feed on the nectar inside the flower.

 Elsewhere on my site, I explain how it is possible to rescue trapped bees from spider webs.
 However, not all spiders use webs to capture bees - for example, the crab spider - Misumena vatia, simply awaits (camouflaged) in flower heads ready to pounce on unsuspecting pollinators as they visit to gather nectar and pollen.
 The poison from the spider venom acts very fast, and these spiders are rather deadly, especially for smaller bee species.

 Other spiders have a sort of 'in-between' strategy for catching their prey, which typically includes all kinds of pollinating bees and flies, as well as small beetles such as the ladybird (or ladybug if you prefer).

 The candy-striped spider, Enoplognatha ovata, is one such spider.
 This small spider with an oval pea-like body, does not create a web to first trap the bee, as is the case, for example, with the garden wolf spider.
 Instead, like the crab spider, it pounces on its prey, but uses a fine piece of cobweb to help subdue it.